 Another important pre-occupation of this special issue is to acknowledge that museums have become crucial sites for the contestation of nation, identity and culture.
 In other words, what kind of “work” have museum spaces performed in excavating and thus legitimating submerged narratives and receovered memories?
 How are art practices presented in the museum/gallery space?
 What are the relationships between popular art forms and the museum/gallery spaces?
 Is there a conflict between cultural heritage and modern art, and how would that be articulated in relation to the museum space?

 Papers may be written in English, Spanish or French and will be peer-reviewed by external readers.
 Articles should follow the author guidelines that can be found on our website and should not exceed 8000 words.
+There are possibilities to publish images, videos and audio within your article.

+Since the on-line format permits continuous publishing we do not have a specific deadline for articles.
 Please send an abstract to the editors if you want to submit an article.

 The editors of Karib